stuartong/streetsofnyc/README.md

 5. collision - 2020/2019 collision data form Sheila csv
 6. LION_dem - table joined for demographic data to streets by CD
 7. ticketstreetdem - table that joins street codes/house number to lion_dem to get matching segment (for use in data analysis)
+8. collisionstreetdem - table that joins each collision to lion_dem to get matching segment (for use in data analysis)

 Run files as follows to reproduce:
 1. Data Preprocessing - Tickets.ipynb